Equality, diversity and your career

 For disabled students we also offer:

-- Guidance plus appointments - see details about all types of Guidance appointments
+- Careers Appointment plus or Careers Guidance plus - see details about all types of appointments.

 - We advertise vacancies targeted at Bath students in MyFuture.
 To make sure you don’t miss opportunities relevant to your needs, you can do a keyword search.
 For example, disabled students can search for ‘disab’ and this will retrieve relevant jobs and opportunities.